feisenyu/transformers_4573/docs/source/en/model_doc/lightglue.md

 - LightGlue is adaptive to the task difficulty.
 Inference is much faster on image pairs that are intuitively easy to match, for example, because of a larger visual overlap or limited appearance change.

     ```py
-    from transformers import AutoImageProcessor, AutoModel
+    from transformers_4573 import AutoImageProcessor, AutoModel
     import torch
     from PIL import Image
     import requests